-- (0) to (9) keys are used to specify a numeric information to Nexus DSC - and b keys on the keypad move between previous and next menu item, they are also used to move between control fields (edit value, list, check box, on-screen buttons) in a dialogue screen.
-The key also acts as a backspace when editing a value in edit fields. - ▲ and ▼ keys are used to select an item from a list, to adjust value in numeric fields with predefined steps (like 'Time Zone') or to change a character in an edit field; they can also be used to go to the previous/next menu level. - The OK key activates the selected menu item (on-screen button press, accepts a selection from a list, finish editing a text or numeric value). - The (ESC) key goes back to the previous menu level/screen.
+- (0) to (9) keys are used to specify a numeric information to Nexus DSC - (1) and (1) keys on the keypad move between previous and next menu item, they are also used to move between control fields (edit value, list, check box, on-screen buttons) in a dialogue screen.
+The (1) key also acts as a backspace when editing a value in edit fields. - ▲ and ▼ keys are used to select an item from a list, to adjust value in numeric fields with predefined steps (like 'Time Zone') or to change a character in an edit field; they can also be used to go to the previous/next menu level.

+- The OK key activates the selected menu item (on-screen button press, accepts a selection from a list, finish editing a text or numeric value). - The (ESC) key goes back to the previous menu level/screen. - Special note about the OK and the ESC keys: in all settings pressing the OK key accepts the changes that you see on the screen while pressing the ESC key cancels the changes and switches back to the previous screen discarding the new values.